denislos/MemoryManager/README.md

 MM_VERIFY_EMPTY(); // Error: memory leakage has been detected, termination routine will be invoked
 ````

+## Demo

+You can find application of `memman` library to parsing AST-like in demo folder

 ## Integration

 In order to integrate `memman` C library into their project, the one should include `memman.h` header file and link with `memman` shared library.